Allie X

-Alexandra Ashley Hughes (born 31 July 1985), known by her stage name Allie X, is a Canadian singer, songwriter, and visual artist.
+Alexandra Ashley Hughes (born 31 July 1985), known professionally as Allie X, is a Canadian singer, songwriter, and visual artist.
 She began her career as an indie pop artist in Toronto in the mid-2000s, playing with local bands and recording several albums.

-After relocating to Los Angeles in 2013, Hughes began working with producers Cirkut and Billboard and first achieved commercial success with her 2014 single "Catch", which peaked at number 55 on the Canadian Hot 100 chart.
-She has since released the extended plays CollXtion I (2015) and Super Sunset (2018), and the studio albums CollXtion II (2017), Cape God (2020), Girl with No Face (2024) and Happiness Is Going to Get You (2025).
+After relocating to Los Angeles in 2013, Hughes began working with music producers Cirkut and Billboard and first achieved commercial success with her 2014 single "Catch", which peaked at number 55 on the Canadian Hot 100 chart.
+She has since released the extended plays CollXtion I (2015) and Super Sunset (2018), and the studio albums CollXtion II (2017), Cape God (2020), Girl with No Face (2024), and Happiness Is Going to Get You (2025).

 Early life

 Alexandra Ashley Hughes was born on 31 July 1985 in the town of Oakville, Ontario.
 Her father is of British descent.
 Raised in an upper middle class family, she has described her upbringing as "privileged".
 She attended the Etobicoke School of the Arts, then studied classical piano and voice at the Interlochen Arts Academy in Michigan, and graduated from Sheridan College's Musical Theatre Performance program, and also studied musical theatre.
 During her adolescence, Hughes was diagnosed with an unnamed autoimmune disorder that caused her to be "small and sickly-looking."
 To deflect attention her appearance gave her, she began using clothes and experimenting with makeup.
 In college, she began smoking marijuana to cope with the condition.